-A system oil charge that is over charged or undercharged can damage the compressor.
+If a system is over charged or undercharged with oil, it can damage the compressor.
 Compatibility of refrigerant oil is determined by its ability to remain oil when mixed with the refrigerant and not become separated by a chemical reaction.
 R-12 refrigerant uses a mineral oil made for that refrigerant and is not compatible with R134a systems.
 R134a systems use either PAG oil or Ester oil.